Maia313/react/README.md

   }
 })
 ```
-**The same component written using the createClass function from the React library**:

 `JSX` a syntax extension of JavaScript, that allows you to write HTML directly within JavaScript.

-Because `JSX` is a syntactic extension of JavaScript, you can actually write JavaScript directly within `JSX`.
-Simply include the code you want to be treated as JavaScript within curly braces: `{ 'this is treated as JavaScript code' }`.
+Because `JSX` is a syntactic extension of JavaScript, you write JavaScript directly within `JSX`, by including the code you want to be treated as JavaScript within curly braces: `{ 'this is treated as JavaScript code' }`.

 `JSX` is compiled using `Babel` as a transpiler